The Fintech Landscape in Russia

 WHEN ASKED ABOUT THE INNOVATIVE DRIVE of State Banks, Sergey Solonin states that is not wise to force innovation.
 To give someone an order to think innovative if this is not part of one's mindset will lead to failures.
 It is rather important for these larger state-owned banks to create an ecosystem that allows other entities to think in a creative and innovative way.
 Stefan Heilmann takes up this statement and adds that it is generally not the task of a government to be innovative.
 Rather, it is their responsibility to create a framework that enables innovation and provides incentives for companies or institutions which focus on improving existing structures through innovative methods and technologies.
 Stefan Heilmann says that it is important to bear in mind that Fintech startups do not need special protection.
 They operate in a cooperative environment.
 To remain competitive, banks have to think like Fintechs and Fintech startups have to act like "real" companies.

-According to Sergey Malyshev, Head of Retail and Digital Business at Promsvyazbank, in Russia it is not so much the cooperation between Fintechs and banks that is the reason that there is no real "battle" between the two, but rather the current status quo that Fintechs and banks cannot be separated from each other.
+According to Sergey Malyshev, Head of Retail and Digital Business at Promsvyazbank, in Russia, it is not so much the cooperation between Fintechs and banks that is the reason that there is no real "battle" between the two, but rather the current status quo that Fintechs and banks cannot be separated from each other.
 The Russian banks themselves are becoming Fintech companies.
 This can be explained by the fact that the state makes large investments available in this area and since the largest banks with the largest customer base and the most resources are at least partially state-owned, the money flows to them and, therefore, drives the innovative power of the banks.

 Data Collection, Data Protection & Data Sovereignty

 ANOTHER MAJOR ASPECT WHEN FOCUSING ON THE establishment and further spread of Fintechs is data and its protection.
 Natalya Kaspersky (former CEO at Kaspersky Lab) evaluates the potential threats of cyber-attacks.
-There are no regulations within the Russian Federation regarding data collection, data storage, data use and data protection.
+There are no regulations within the Russian Federation regarding data collection, data storage, data use, and data protection.
 This means that any platform in Russia may process and use the collected data without any legal guidelines.
 Depending on the institution, the objectives and intentions of collecting consumer data are always different.
 As these are not regulated, this is purely arbitrary.
 This also affects the sale of data to third parties.
 Natalya Kaspersky stresses the importance of establishing regulative barriers but limits the extents of the regulations by stating that, in Russia, a well-balanced approach is necessary.
-However, they must be less strict as in Europe.
-Otherwise startups using Big Data will not exist in Russia.
+However, they must be less strict than in Europe.
+Otherwise, startups using Big Data will not exist in Russia.

 Data collection and data usage is not regulated in Russia.
 That needs to be changed.
 The regulations have to be well-balanced though.
 Rules as strict as the DSGVO wont work in Russia.Natalya Kaspersky, Startup Village 2019

 This exclusively deals with consumer data protection.
 As far as the protection of technology data is concerned, Natalya Kaspersky has clear ideas.
 Here a strict approach is necessary.
 In principle, it should be possible within the Russian Federation to use data from third parties and to pass them on to other companies by concluding cooperation agreements.
 However, the use of data by large technology companies outside of Russia such as Facebook has to be restricted.
-This leads to the general question whether there should be barriers in order to protect innovation.
+This leads to the general question of whether there should be barriers in order to protect innovation.
 Natalya Kaspersky supports the idea of keeping up barriers when it comes to innovation as she regarded the system as quite fragile, especially regarding financial resources.
 Companies or even states with a high capital base will always have the opportunity to bind technological innovations to themselves.
 Only by creating barriers can Russia manage to keep this progress and knowledge in its own country.

 Does Innovation Benefit From Barriers?